alberto56/dcycleblog/_posts/2019-06-02-data-studio-filters.md

 Previous knowledge
 -----

-This article assumes you have some previous knowledge of how to create databases, of how to connect them to Google Data Studio dashboards; and how display data and filters on Google Data Studio.
+This article assumes you have some previous knowledge of how to create databases, of how to connect them to Google Data Studio dashboards; and how to display data and filters on Google Data Studio.

 Premise
 -----